Nola takes no-no into 7th, Phils top Jays and lead NL East

+PHILADELPHIA (AP) - Another stellar performance from their ace and a big homer from their best pinch-hitter have lifted the Philadelphia Phillies to heights they haven't reached in seven years.

-PHILADELPHIA (AP) - Aaron Nola took a no-hitter into the seventh inning, Nick Williams hit his third pinch-hit homer of the year in the eighth and the Philadelphia Phillies moved into first in the NL East Saturday with a 2-1 win over the Toronto Blue Jays.
+Aaron Nola took a no-hitter into the seventh inning, Nick Williams hit his third pinch-hit homer of the year in the eighth and the Phillies moved into first in the NL East Saturday with a 2-1 win over the Toronto Blue Jays.

+"It's pretty cool," Nola said.
+"It's the first time I've been in first place since I've been up.
+We still have to go play baseball.
+We got some good teams coming up."

 Nola did not allow a hit until Russell Martin's RBI single to left in the seventh, which tied the game at 1.
-After cruising through the first six innings, Nola came back out to work the seventh after a brief rain delay - the second of the game - and walked Justin Smoak with one out before Martin came through, ending the right-hander's day.
+After cruising through the first six innings, Nola came back out to work the seventh after a 13-minute rain delay - the second short delay of the game - and walked Justin Smoak and Yangervis Solarte before Martin came through, ending the right-hander's day.

+"I really wasn't thinking about the no-hitter more than 'Let's tie this game up,'" Martin said.
+"Just tried to battle.
+He was making tough pitches all night long.
+I finally got a changeup that was up a little bit and found a hole.
+I'll definitely take it.
+We definitely didn't want to get no-hit for the second time this year."

 Nola struck out 10 and walked three.
 He threw 113 pitches, matching a career high set on June 27, 2017.